pikepdf/pikepdf/docs/topics/images.md

 The pixel limit bounds how large an image pikepdf will decode, but it says nothing about whether the declared size is *consistent* with the stream.
-As a second line of defence, extraction of 2-bit and 4-bit images checks that the stream holds enough data for the declared `/Width` and `/Height` before it allocates, and raises {class}`~pikepdf.exceptions.ImageDecompressionError` when it does not.
+As a second line of defence, extraction checks that the stream holds enough data for the declared `/Width` and `/Height` before it allocates, and raises {class}`~pikepdf.exceptions.ImageDecompressionError` when it does not.
 That check applies regardless of `MAX_IMAGE_PIXELS`, so an image that declares millions of pixels but stores a handful of bytes is rejected cheaply rather than extracted as a mostly-black picture.

+An image that is short of data is treated as corrupt rather than partially decoded.
+If you need to recover whatever pixels a damaged file does contain, read the stream yourself with {meth}`pikepdf.PdfImage.read_bytes` and assemble the image with Pillow directly.

 ## Stored bytes are not the presentation image